 How well do you know anyone?
 You might meet people every day, but still, do you know the real them?
-You might live with someone for years; you might learn their habits and idiosyncrasies and yet can you not know what they are capable or not of?
+Stillhouse Lake by Rachel Caine takes us for a wild ride making us question the very thing,

-Stillhouse Lake takes us for a wild ride making us question the very thing, and it is not a surprise to know that it has been on the Amazon Top Charts for more than eight weeks now.
+And it is not a surprise to know that it has been on the Amazon Top Charts for more than eight weeks now.
 Read on to know more about the top selling serial killer novel Stillhouse Lake by Rachel Caine right ahead.Have you read Stillhouse lake by Rachel Caine yet?
 Do you mind reading books ending with a cliffhanger?
 Do you watch out for the Amazon best seller list?
 Let us talk.
 Click To Tweet

 Book Name: Stillhouse Lake

 Author: Rachel Caine